This post may contain affiliate links. Read my full disclosure policy here.

-Discover provides card members their FICO® Credit Score for free on all monthly statements and online, so you can monitor your credit on a monthly basis.
-This will also allow you to see how reducing your debt has an impact on your overall credit score.
+Many credit card companies share your FICO® Credit Score for free on all monthly statements and online, so you can monitor your credit on a monthly basis.
+But you can also ask for a free credit report through Credit Sesame.

 6. Get More Organized

 The secret’s out: as you spring clean your finances, it’s not just about cleaning!
 It’s about organizing too.
 Make sure your financial information is neat and tidy so you don’t misplace important receipts or forget to pay any bills.

 Here’s a quick peek at the tools I currently use:

 - Receipt Jar – A small jar that holds all our receipts until Friday.
 This helps keep them out of pockets, purses, and floating along the countertops.
 More on that in this post!

 - Financial Notebook – This 8.5″ x 11″ disc-bound notebook includes my bill-paying calendar, budget worksheets, other important account information, and a pocket sleeve for checkbooks.

 - YNAB app – All my bank and credit card transactions automatically sync with You Need a Budget.
 This app shows me how much money I have left in each category based on the amount I budgeted.
 Here’s more about why I love YNAB.